-If your Python 2 app explicitly uses Memcache, you need to migrate to another caching solution before you can run your app in a Python 3 environment.
-We recommend using Memorystore for Redis as your caching service.
+If your Python 2 app explicitly uses Memcache, we recommend using Memorystore for Redis as your caching service in Python 3.
 Note that unlike Memcache, Memorystore for Redis doesn't provide a free tier.
 See Memorystore Pricing for details.

 Before getting started, make sure your app will stay within the Memorystore for Redis quotas.